On gluing and splitting series invariants of plumbed 3-manifolds: Introduction

 For the series $\widehat{Z}_a(q)$ and $\widehat{Z}_a(q,z)$ to be a well-defined Laurent series, one requires that the framing matrix of the plumbing tree is definite --- or weakly definite, as defined in \cite{gukov2021two}.
 This assumption was also used in \cite{MT1} for the series $\mathsf{Y}_\tau\left(q\right)$.
 In the case of $Q=A_1$, this assumption was removed for the series $\widehat{Z}_a(q)$ in Ri \cite{ri2023refined}, after introducing an additional variable $t$.

-Here we show that the (weakly) definite assumption can be similarly removed for our refinements $\mathsf{Y}_\tau\left(q\right)$ and arbitrary root lattices.
+Here we show that the (weakly) definite assumption can be similarly removed for our refinements $\mathsf{Y}_\tau\left(q\right)$ and arbitrary root lattices by introducing a variable $t$.
 Thus we only require that the plumbing tree be reduced (as in \S\ref{subsec:reduced}) --- an assumption also needed in \cite{ri2023refined, MT1} and for all other results on $\widehat{Z}_a(q)$.
 Importantly, every plumbing tree can become reduced after a sequence of Neumann moves.
-Thus in the closed case, we show:
+We still assume throughout invertibility of the framing matrix over $\mathbb{Q}$. \footnote{This hypothesis may be further removed by \cite[Rmk 4.4]{gukov2021two}.} Thus in the closed case, we show: